perama-v/perama-v.github.io/docs/cairo/account_abstraction.md

 - Check multiple signatures.
 - Receive and swap a stable coin before paying for the transaction fee.
 - Only agree to pay for the transaction if a trade was profitable.
-- Use funds from a mixer to pay for the transaction, separating the deposit from withdrawl.
+- Use funds from a mixer to pay for the transaction, separating the deposit from withdrawal.
 - Send a transaction on behalf of itself - a DAO.

 ## Abstraction terminology